ismir/ismir-home/docs/pages/about.md

 of music information.
-As a field, music information retrieval focuses on the research and development of computational systems to help humans better make sense of this data, drawing from a diverse set of disciplines, including, but my no means limited to, music theory, computer science, psychology, neuroscience, library science, electrical engineering, and machine learning.
+As a field, music information retrieval focuses on the research and development of computational systems to help humans better make sense of this data, drawing from a diverse set of disciplines, including, but by no means limited to, music theory, computer science, psychology, neuroscience, library science, electrical engineering, and machine learning.

-More formally, the objects of the Corporation are:
+More formally, the objects of the corporation are:

-1. To foster the exchange of ideas between and among members whose activities, though diverse, stem from a common interest in music information retrieval.
+1. Foster the exchange of ideas between and among members whose activities, though diverse, stem from a common interest in music information retrieval.

-2. To stimulate research, development, and improvement in teaching in all branches of music information retrieval.
+2. Stimulate research, development, and improvement in teaching in all branches of music information retrieval.

-3. To encourage publication and distribution of theoretical, empirical, and applied studies.
+3. Encourage publication and distribution of theoretical, empirical, and applied studies.

-4. To cooperate with representatives of other organizations and disciplines toward the furtherance of music information retrieval.
+4. Cooperate with representatives of other organizations and disciplines toward the furtherance of music information retrieval.

-5. To support and encourage diversity in membership and the disciplines involved as a fundamental aspect of the society.
+5. Support and encourage diversity in membership and the disciplines involved as a fundamental aspect of the society.